Simhyeon/r4d/docs/basic_macros.md

 Forloop and foreach's ```$:``` is a substituion rather than macro expansion.
-And first of all rad doesn't create any form of AST from given source thus, $: is expanded at the last stage.
+And first of all rad doesn't create any form of AST from given source thus, $: is expanded at the last stage, which means for loop's target are **once more evaluated** after.

 ```
 $define(styles,a_styles=<style>